shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 Your go-to command when you feel something should work but does not.
 Especially useful in the test environment in which cache is not automatically invalidated.

+#### clean-redis
+Cleans up cache in Redis database except for sessions.

+Useful in development environment and during deploying to production.

 ### Database

 #### db-migrations-generate